 As we here in Cypress suffer through the hottest summer in recent times, we are forced to find new ways to keep energy costs down while maintaining a livable temperature in our homes and businesses.
 Often our ability to maintain the most efficient environments is predicated by the construction of the structures we are working to keep cool in the summer and warm in the winter.

-One interesting fact I would like to share with my fellow residents is the vast difference the color of our roofs can make in the cooling efficiency of our living environments.
+One interesting fact I would like to share with my fellow residents is the vast difference that Light Roof Colors can make in the cooling efficiency of our living environments.
 This will not affect those who live in multi-level buildings as much but single dwelling homes and commercial buildings can be subject to the intense sun and not just in the summer months.

 It has been proven that on a 100 degree day the surface of a black asphalt roof can reach 182 degrees which will certainly radiate into the attic space and potentially your living space.
 Even if it makes just a one or two degree difference it will be part of your next power bill and could make your Air Conditioner work harder and longer than it should.